isc-projects/kea/doc/sphinx/arm/config-backend.rst

 Commands which contain the logical server `all` are applied to all servers connecting to the database.
-The `all` server cannot be deleted or modified, and it is not returned among other servers as a result of the :isccmd:`remote-server4-get-all`, :isccmd:`remote-server6-get-all` commands.
+The `all` server cannot be deleted or modified, and it is not returned among other servers as a result of the :isccmd:`remote-server4-get-all` and :isccmd:`remote-server6-get-all` commands.

 In most cases, there are no server tags defined in the configuration database; all connecting servers get the same configuration